 Any of the following will be deemed to be the equivalent of actual completion with respect to private works), which triggers the ninety (90) day period within which to record lien and/or serve stop notice:

 Occupation or use of the work of improvement by the owner or his agent, accompanied by a cessation of labor thereon;

 Acceptance of the work of improvement by the owner or his agent; or

 By shortening the time within which to record Liens and serve Stop Notices, the Notice of Completion and/or Cessation can be very useful from an owner's or lender's perspective, and from the Lien and Stop Notice claimant's perspective, a fatal trap if the shortened time limits are not met.

 A Notice of Cessation is used when work has temporarily halted for more than 30 days.
-(Civil Code §3092).
-A Notice of Completion must be recorded in the County Recorder's office after work has actually been completed, as that term is defined in Civil Code §>3086.
+(Civil Code §3092 see now Civil Code §8180, 8214).
+A Notice of Completion must be recorded in the County Recorder's office after work has actually been completed, as that term is defined in Civil Code §3086 (see now Civil Code §8180.)
 Listing an erroneous date of completion does not affect the validity of the notice so long as the true date of completion was within 10 days preceding the date of recording of such notice.
 However, if the Notice of Completion is prematurely filed or filed late it is invalid and the time limits are extended.

-Civil Code §2097(O) provides that where a Preliminary 20-day Notice is filed properly with the County Recorder, that the Recorder will be put to a good faith duty to notify the filing party within five (5) days following recording of a notice of completion or notice of cessation.
-Civil Code §2097 is thus useful to the contractor since the contractor can be alerted to the filing of a notice of completion enabling the contractor to record a timely Mechanics' Lien.
+Civil Code §3097 (see now Civil Code §8214) is thus useful to the contractor since the contractor can be alerted to the filing of a notice of completion enabling the contractor to record a timely Mechanics' Lien.
 However, the County Recorder has no liability if it fails to notify the line claimant.

-One little used Code Section which can be potentially fatal to Lien and Stop Notice claimants is Civil Code §3117, which states that where projects are built pursuant to more than one original contract, each covering a particular portion of the work, the owner may record separate notices of completion after work under each contract has been completed.
+One little used Code Section which can be potentially fatal to Lien and Stop Notice claimants is Civil Code §3117 (see now Civil Code §8186 ), which states that where projects are built pursuant to more than one original contract, each covering a particular portion of the work, the owner may record separate notices of completion after work under each contract has been completed.
 For example, the owner could contract with a general contractor for grading and excavation in a separate contract from other work.

 In the current construction environment it is not uncommon for a contractor to be involved in litigation with the party with whom he or she has contracted.
 Mechanics' Lien and Stop Notice claims are time sensitive.
 It is critical that you learn the date when the work first commenced.
 Similarly, it is critical to learn when the work stopped or was completed.
 This information can be obtained from the Building Department or from other contractors.
 The likelihood in prevailing in litigation increases when you have maintained proper and sufficient project records.